Indirect tax: What it is and how it impacts your business

 • Goods and services tax (GST): GST is a tax similar to VAT in that it is levied whenever value is added to the product throughout the supply chain.
 GST is commonly found in Canada and the Asia-Pacific region.

 • Sales tax: Sales tax is another type of indirect tax levied on the sales of certain goods and services in the US.
-Unique from other types of indirect taxes, sales tax is a single-stage consumption tax imposed on retail sales; it is only levied once in the supply chain.
+Sales tax is different from other types of indirect taxes, in that it is a single-stage consumption tax imposed on retail sales.
+It is only levied once in the supply chain.

 • Excise tax: Excise tax is similar to sales tax but applies only to sales of certain products.
 Popular items that are subject to excise tax are cigarettes, gasoline, and airline tickets.
 Excise tax and sales tax can be applied to the same purchase, or excise tax can be applied when sales tax is not.